Vindy Lee

-Lee started her professional cooking career in 2004, as sous chef in Champagne French Cafe and Bakery in Beverly Hills, California.
-Her experience extended to Rosti Italian Restaurant in Westlake Village, California, before venturing to become a personal chef.

-In 2012-2014 Lee represented Jakarta for Enjoy Jakarta Festivals as chef in Singapore, California, and Taiwan where she prepared authentic Indonesian food for hundreds of notable figures.
+In 2012-2014 Lee represented Jakarta Tourism Board for Enjoy Jakarta Festivals as chef in Singapore, California, and Taiwan where she prepared authentic Indonesian food for hundreds of notable figures.

-Lee also hosted several cooking shows on Indonesia's MetroTV, Trans 7, and RCTI, and a food explorations show on AnTV Indonesia.

-Lee was also FHM Indonesia's Top 100 Sexiest Women 2015 for the 5th year.
-She has been featured in several international magazines, including 10 international FHM features, Maxim, and appeared on the cover of Nepal's Food & Wine magazine in August 2009.
-She has appeared several times in the "Top 100 Sexiest Women" lists of FHM Romania and FHM Indonesia.
-2011, 2012 and 2013.
-Lee has been considered one of the "Top Five Sexiest Women of Indonesia" since 2012.

 Biography

-Vindy Lee was raised with two siblings in Jakarta, Indonesia.
-At the age of 7, she moved to Singapore to attend primary and high school.
+Born in Jakarta, Indonesia 23 November 1983 to an Indonesian Mother and Taiwanese father, Lee moved to Singapore at age 7 to attend primary and high school.
 In 1999, she moved to Los Angeles, briefly attending Santa Monica College before transferring to the University of Southern California, where she graduated with a Bachelor of Arts degree, double majoring in International relations and East Asian language and culture.